Regina M. Costa

 Prior to her tenure as head of the state’s Office of Child Advocate, she worked for both DCYF and the Rhode Island Department of Corrections in multiple positions for more than 25 years serving as a social caseworker, social service analyst, probation and parole counselor, supervisor and senior legal counsel.

-Ms. Costa is the co-founder of Community Based Youth Transitions Centers for Juvenile Corrections Populations in Rhode Island, and is a former Adjunct Professor in the Administration of Justice program at Salve Regina University in Newport, RI and has served as a volunteer at the Center for Mediation & Collaboration Rhode Island.
+Ms. Costa is the co-founder of Community Based Youth Transitions Centers for Juvenile Corrections Populations in Rhode Island and is a former Adjunct Professor in the Administration of Justice program at Salve Regina University in Newport, RI.

 Attorney Costa earned her J.D. from New England School of Law in Massachusetts.
-She graduated with a Masters of Social Work and a Master of Arts in Agency Counseling from Rhode Island College and earned a B.A. in Elementary Education from Stonehill College in Massachusetts.
+She graduated with a Master of Social Work and a Master of Arts in Agency Counseling from Rhode Island College and earned a B.A. in Elementary Education from Stonehill College in Massachusetts.
 She is also certified as a mediator from the Center for Mediation & Collaboration Rhode Island and holds a certification in negotiations from Harvard School of Law, Harvard Negotiation Institute.
-Attorney Costa is admitted to practice law in state and federal courts in Rhode Island, and is a member of the Rhode Island Bar Association.
+Attorney Costa is admitted to practice law in the Supreme Court of the United States, as well as state and federal courts in Rhode Island, and is a member of the Rhode Island Bar Association and the Rhode Island Women’s Bar Association.
+Attorney Costa is Chairman of the Board of Directors for The Children’s Friend Foundation.

 Areas of Practice